 Chairman MILLER.
 If you would provide us copies of the exhibits that you cited so we don't have to lug around the poster boards.

-Ms. Clark.
+Ms. CLARK.
 Oh, I'm sorry.
-Absolutely, I thought they were pro-
+Absolutely, I thought they were provided with the testimony.